 Join us and our partners at these events and webinars.

 The Federal Financial Institutions Examination Council (FFIEC) has released final guidelines for the use of social media by its members.
 The FFIEC guidelines target banks, savings associations, credit unions, and non-bank entities supervised by the Consumer Financial Protection Bureau.
 These latest set of social media guidelines joins those already issued by FINRA, SEC, and IIROC.
-For firms wanting to engage with their customers on social media, compliance has never been more key to success.
-Please join Joanna Belbey for a webinar on FFIEC Retail Banking Social Media Compliance, where she'll share: Analysis and implications of the guidelines The impact of the guidelines on social media initiatives Best practice recommendations for staying compliant REGISTER FOR THIS FREE AND INFORMATIVE WEBINAR TODAY!
+For firms that wish to engage with their customers on social media, compliance has never been more key to success.
+Please join Joanna Belbey for the webcast on FFIEC Retail Banking Social Media Compliance, where she'll share: Analysis and implications of the guidelines The impact of the guidelines on social media initiatives Best practice recommendations for staying compliant REGISTER NOW TO WATCH THE WEBCAST!
 Speaker:

 Joanna Belbey, Social Media and Compliance Specialist at Actiance, Inc. Joanna Belbey helps regulated firms use social media effectively while complying with rules and regulations.
 She is a contributor to Forbes.com and is an enthusiastic user of social media (@belbey).
 Joanna has led the development and delivery of more than 350 educational programs per year for FINRA (Financial Industry Regulatory Authority).